psoloway/puppetlabs-tomcat/README.md

 #####`$source_url`

-Specifies the source URL to install from.
-Required if `$install_from_source` is true.
+*Required, if `$install_from_source` is set to 'true'.* Specifies the source URL to install from.

 #####`$source_strip_first_dir`

-Specifies whether or not to strip the first directory when unpacking the source tarball.
-A Boolean that defaults to 'true' when installing from source.
-Requires nanliu/staging > 0.4.0
+*'true' or 'false'.* Specifies whether or not to strip the first directory when unpacking the source tarball.
+Valid options: 'true' or 'false'.
+Default: 'true', if `$install_from_source` is set to 'true'.

 #####`$package_ensure`

-Specifies what the ensure should be set to in the package resource when installing from a package.
+*Optional.* Passes to the package resource as an `ensure` parameter when installing from a package.
+Valid options: 'true', 'false', 'present', and 'absent'.
+Default: 'present'.

 #####`$package_name`

-Specifies the the name of the package you want to install.
-Required if `$install_from_source` is false.
+*Required, if `$install_from_source` is set to 'false'.* Specifies the package to install.
+Valid options: a string containing a valid package name.

 ####tomcat::service